-For regular readers of Nomadic Notes you may know that I also run another site at Living In Asia, where I write about urban design, construction, infrastructure, and transport in Asia.
+Regular readers of Nomadic Notes may know that I run another site at Future Southeast Asia (previously known as Living In Asia), where I write about urban design, construction, infrastructure, and transport in Asia.

 I already write a lot about cities in Asia at Nomadic Notes, but I needed a new home where I can go into detail on articles that don’t necessarily fit on a travel blog.